harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

    ```

    Save it in the desktop as "typora.desktop".

+   Edit: As of November 23, 2021, Typora is [no longer free](https://support.typora.io/What's-New-1.0/).
+If you're on Apple, Macdown is a good alternative.
+I have not yet found a good alternative for Windows or Linux.

 4. [Sublime](https://www.sublimetext.com/) text editor.
 I use this a lot, especially to view .yml files, .sql files, and .py files.
 The download link is [here](https://www.sublimetext.com/docs/3/linux_repositories.html).
 Use the stable apt package.
 I've reproduced the instructions for your convenience.